GVFL and Brinc Enter Strategic Partnership to Launch Multi-sector Startup Accelerator | www.lokmattimes.com

 GVFL and Brinc Enter Strategic Partnership to Launch Multi-sector Startup Accelerator

-SRV Media New Delhi [India], December 1: Brinc, a global venture accelerator with a focus on innovative technologies, and ...
+GVFL and Brinc Enter Strategic Partnership New Delhi (India), December 4: Brinc, a global venture accelerator with a focus on ...

 1. Consumer: Supporting startups (D2C businesses, consumer SaaS applications, and more) that address the consumption boom and increased demand for convenience, personalized products, and tailored experiences.